 Greetings!
 I am an Associate Professor of Government & Law at Lafayette College.
-After I received my Ph.D from the University of California, Berkeley, my path to Lafayette took a number of preliminary steps.
-I was a postdoctoral fellow at Stanford University.
-And I held visiting positions at Northwestern University, Duke University, and Williams College.
+After I received my Ph.D from the University of California, Berkeley, my path to Lafayette took a number of preliminary steps through visiting positions at Stanford University, Northwestern University, Duke University, and Williams College.

 My research and teaching are in the field of political theory.
-More specifically, my research engages critical theory and its tensions with the liberal tradition.
-My teaching interests are broad and varied.
-In recent years, I have taught courses on Capitalism and its Critics, Mass Incarceration, Critical Theory, Modern Political Theory, and Contemporary Political Theory.
+More specifically, my research engages critical theory and its concerns for power and emancipation.
+My teaching interests are broad.
+In recent years, I have taught courses on Capitalism and its Critics, Mass Incarceration, Critical Theory, Conservative Political Thought, Modern Political Theory, and Contemporary Political Theory.

 If you have any questions, please contact me at firstname.lastname@example.org